-It is of course an obvious statement to make but the demand for protein by a growing population will place increasing pressure on the world’s fisheries, and where there is pressure, there is friction, where there is friction, conflict is not far behind.
+It is of course an obvious statement to make, but the demand for protein by a growing population will place increasing pressure on the world’s fisheries.
+And where there is pressure, there is friction, where there is friction, conflict is not far behind.

-On several occasions, the offending ship performed manoeuvres designed to force a collision with the coast guard, putting at risk not only its own crew but coast guard personnel, who were then ordered to shoot parts of the vessel
+On several occasions, the offending ship performed manoeuvres designed to force a collision with the coast guard, putting at risk not only its crew but coast guard personnel, who were then ordered to shoot parts of the vessel

-The crew abandoned the ship and were subsequently rescued but this brazen display shows just how big a problem this is.
+The crew abandoned the ship and were subsequently rescued, but this brazen display shows just how big a problem this is.
 Since 2106 when this happened, there have been numerous incidents of aggressive illegal fishing.
 Nations have responded by increasing fisheries patrols and providing additional resources.
-The Ecuador authorities recently commented half of the Chinese vessels operating in their area had turned off tracking systems to avoid monitoring.
+The Ecuador authorities recently commented, half of the Chinese vessels operating in their area had turned off tracking systems to avoid monitoring.
 West Africa is also an area of intense pressure on fishing in the Gulf of Guinea.

-This perfectly illustrates the tension between illegality and legal exploitation, a very difficult problem.
+This illustrates perfectly the tension between illegality and legal exploitation, a very difficult problem.

 The UK’s Blue Belt Programme supports the UK Overseas Territories with the protection and sustainable management of their marine environments., some 4 million square kilometres of ocean.